Skip to content

 test

-• extract test tests that each ROM file written has the correct size & checksum
+• igir extract test tests that each ROM file written has the correct size and checksum.

-• zip test tests that the .zip file has all the correct archive entry sizes & checksums, and contains no excess entries
+• igir zip test tests that the .zip file is a valid TorrentZip/RVZSTD archive, has all the correct archive entry sizes & checksums, and contains no excess entries.

 File manipulation